Like father, like son: Max Key tackles PM at business gathering

 The experience through Covid had been worse, she said.

-This involved looking past three-year political cycles that had seen underinvestment, through which "Auckland and New Zealand are paying for it".
+This involved looking past three-year political cycles of underinvestment, which "Auckland and New Zealand are paying for".

 Max Key runs MTK Capital, a property development firm, after stints as a DJ and a junior role at a stock broking and investment banking firm.